seven1m/sooner.io/README.md

 Emits an event that other jobs can watch, consequently allowing one job to trigger another job.
 Data passed as the second argument is available to any triggered jobs as the `data` variable.

+### progress

+*Arguments:*

+* current
+* max (optional, defaults to 100)

+If you wish to track incremental progress of your job, you may call, e.g. `progress(5, 10)` (this will show a progress bar at half-way).
+The first argument is the current number of units of work complete, while the second is the total number of units of work.
+The second argument is optional and can be used to change the maximum on the fly.

 ### queue

 *Arguments:*